epinter/LibreHardwareService/README.md

 ## Configuration

-The service can be configured using LibreHardwareService.exe.config:
+The service can be configured using appsettings.json:

 ```
         /// indexFormat (default 2)